-The first phased submittal of the Seventh Five-Year Remedy Review Report will focus on OUs with native soil covers and/or LUCs.
-Native soil covers are often implemented at SRS to protect against human and/or environmental exposure to waste or contaminated material left in place.
+The first phased submittal of the Sixth Five-Year Remedy Review Report will focus on OUs with native soil covers and/or LUCs.
+Native soil covers are often implemented at SRS to protect against human and/or ecological exposure to contaminated material left in place.
 Native soil covers are appropriate when water infiltration and leaching of contaminants to groundwater is not a concern.
-Native soil covers may be combined with other remedial actions but require LUCs as a component of the remedy to preserve the integrity of the cover and limit use/exposure to underlying contaminants.
+Native soil covers may be combined with other remedial actions but require LUCs as a component of the remedy.

 LUCs are maintained for all OUs where hazardous substances, pollutants, or contaminants remain on-site or have been left in place above levels that are acceptable for unlimited use and unrestricted exposure.
-LUCs may be implemented as a standalone remedy or combined with other remedial actions.
+LUCs may be implemented as a stand-alone remedy or combined with other remedial actions.
 LUCs involve institutional controls (i.e., administrative controls) and engineering controls and can include monitoring, maintenance, reporting, access restrictions, signage, fencing, and land use restrictions.